 At first it looked just like the spot which you see after having looked at the sun or some bright object; I thought it might be an eyelash in the way, or something of that sort, but I was soon undeceived when it began to increase….so I let it alone, knowing that it would go off in time, which it did, leaving a most terrible headache behind it, which is the worst part of it, the blindness itself giving no pain whatever.
 When it was in its height it seemed like a fortified town with bastions all round it, these bastions being coloured most gorgeously.
 If I put my pen into the space where there was this dimness, I could not see it at all, I could not even distinguish the colour of the ink at the end.
 All the interior of the fortification, so to speak, was boiling and rolling about in a most wonderful manner as if it was some thick liquid all alive.
-It did not belong only to one eye, but to both, the right eye having the most.
+It did not belong only to one eye, but to both, the right eye having the most.5

 The zigzag outline of the migraine “aura” has led many observers to describe this bold visual apparition as a “fortiﬁcation” (as Airy did), or “teichopsia” (from the Greek meaning “town-wall” and “vision”), evoking the appearance of a medieval walled town.
-To bring this “morbid affection of the eyesight” to the attention of his medical colleagues, Airy recounted his striking visual symptoms, and those of other people with migraine, in the in 1870.
+To bring this “morbid affection of the eyesight” to the attention of his medical colleagues, Airy recounted his striking visual symptoms, and those of other people with migraine, in the Philosophical Transactions of the Royal Society of London in 1870.
 Airy felt certain that the anatomical site of migraine was the brain, but the relatively rudimentary state of functional neuroanatomy made it impossible to do more than guess at a precise location.
 “The nature of the local mischief” was equally uncertain, and Airy proposed that “vascular congestion” temporarily suspended function “among the nerve-cells of visual sensorium.”
 Airy was convinced that teichopsia should be regarded as a “veritable ‘photograph’ of a morbid process going on in the brain,” and his meticulous ﬁrsthand account helped to heighten clinicians’ awareness of the visual symptoms of migraine.

 Prior to Airy’s publication in 1870, the deﬁnitive diagnosis of migraine might elude even an ophthalmologist of such great attainments as Sir William Bowman, F.R.S., whom Lewis Carroll consulted in 1856.
-In a diary entry almost 30 years later, the author of described “moving fortiﬁcations followed by a headache.”
+In a diary entry almost 30 years later, the author of Alice’s Adventures in Wonderland described “moving fortiﬁcations followed by a headache.”
 The clinical terminology in Carroll’s diary suggests that growing awareness of migraine had been spurred by dissemination of Airy’s reports and other scientists contributing to the medical literature on the disorder.

 The concept of vascular congestion as the cause of migraine did not originate with Airy; he merely echoed long-standing conventional wisdom, which carried forward into the next century.
 The vascular basis of migraine aura and headache was rigorously investigated by Harold Wolff at New York Hospital in the 1930s and 1940s.
 Wolff deduced that the visual defect of migraine, the aura, was caused by cerebral vasoconstriction and that the subsequent headache arose from distention and increased pulsations of branches of the external carotid artery, which supply blood to the dura mater, the pain-sensitive covering of the brain.
 This vasoconstriction-vasodilation hypothesis of migraine dominated mid-20th-century medical thought about migraine.

-In 1941, ﬂying in the face of largely uncritical acceptance of Wolff’s vascular theory of migraine, Karl Lashley published a study of his own “scintillating scotomas” (areas of diminished sight accompanied by ﬂashing lights) during a migraine.
-An experimental psychologist of the ﬁrst rank, Lashley had proclaimed while still a college student that he would study a set of slides of the frog brain and draw all the connections between the nerve cells so “then we would know how the frog worked.”
+In 1941, ﬂying in the face of largely uncritical acceptance of Wolff’s vascular theory of migraine, Karl Lashley published a study of his own “scintillating scotomas” (areas of diminished sight accompanied by ﬂashing lights) during a migraine.6 An experimental psychologist of the ﬁrst rank, Lashley had proclaimed while still a college student that he would study a set of slides of the frog brain and draw all the connections between the nerve cells so “then we would know how the frog worked.”
 Toward the end of his career, he remarked that he had destroyed all theories of behavior, including his own.